yan-pi/yan-pi/README.md

-I'm a **Full Stack Developer** passionate about studying various languages and technologies.
+I'm a **Builder** passionate about studying various languages and technologies.
 </br>

 I'm particularly enthusiastic about BTC and WEB3.
 You can see a more detailed overview of my career path [here](https://indianboy.sh/).